-The reasons vary as to why someone may need revision surgery after a previous breast augmentation procedure.
+The reasons vary as to why someone may need or want revision surgery after a previous breast augmentation procedure.
 In this blog post, we’ll take at look at those reasons, briefly describe what the procedure involves, and explain why it’s important to choose a breast augmentation specialist to perform the revision surgery.

 Why Get Revision Surgery?